 - 1. Physical damages;

 - 2. Cleanliness;

 - 3. Signs of water condensation;

 - 4. Protective coating conditions;

 - 5. Paint conditions;

 - 6. Signs of aggressive agents;

 - Satisfactory operation of space heaters.
 It is recommended that a signaling or alarm system be installed in the location in order to detect power interruption on the space heaters;

 - Record the ambient temperature and relative humidity around the motor, the winding temperature (using RTDs), the insulation resistance and the polarization index;

-- 9. The storage location must also be inspected to assert its compliance with the criteria described in the item Storage location.
+- 9. Storage site, so that it complies with the criteria described in section 3.3.2.1.